 Real-world AD datasets are typically imbalanced as samples without collisions greatly outnumber those with collisions.
-To alleviate this issue, we propose to combine the bagging ensemble and undersampling of \citet{westny2021vehicle} with the focal loss of \mbox{\citet{lin2017focal}.} Given the set of collision samples~$P$ and a set of non-collision class examples~$Q$,~$|P| < |Q|$.
+To alleviate this issue, we propose combining the bagging ensemble and undersampling \citep{westny2021vehicle} with the focal loss \mbox{\citep{lin2017focal}.} Given the set of collision samples~$P$ and the set of noncollision class examples~$Q$,~$|P| < |Q|$.
 In bagging,~$Q$ is split into~$N$ subsets,~$Q_1,~Q_2,~\cdots,~Q_N$, and each subset is combined with~$P$ to form~$N$ training sets.
 Then,~$N$ models are trained independently with a focal loss.
 The final prediction is the average of the predictions of the~$N$ models.
-We use a focal loss with the default~$\gamma~=~2$ and set the class weight~$\alpha$~ to the inverse of the class ratio in each of the~$N$ bags.
+We use a focal loss with the default~$\gamma~=~2$, and set the class weight~$\alpha$, to the inverse of the class ratio in each of the~$N$ bags.